 I was fortunate to enjoy an exciting and profitable blackjack career.
 I had the opportunity to live the life of a high roller, but as much I enjoyed the penthouse suites and limousines, these luxuries didn’t compare to winning big at the blackjack tables.
 I took great pride in mastering a unique set of skills and doing what only a select few have accomplished.
 After our team’s incredible run, I had become one of the most infamous blackjack players in the casino world.
 Although card counting is perfectly legal, casinos reserve the right to take countermeasures against those who are identified as “advantage players.”
 Information sharing among casinos and the Griffin Investigations detective agency placed me at the top of the casinos’ black list of professional card counters.

 Several years after I retired, I was able to hit the blackjack tables again in several televised blackjack tournaments, including the World Series of Blackjack and the Ultimate Blackjack Tour.
-Although tournament blackjack is quite different from live blackjack I had a blast competing against the best players in the world.
-I was fortunate to win the first World Series of Blackjack Championship.
+Although tournament blackjack is quite different from live blackjack, I had a blast competing against the best players in the world.
+I was fortunate to win the first ever World Series of Blackjack Championship.

 When my playing days ended, I got involved in the non-profit sector as a volunteer, tutoring and mentoring high school students in math and SAT preparation.
 I quickly discovered that I love teaching as much as I do blackjack.
 I started an after school program with the mission of helping young people achieve higher education.
 Combining two of my passions, I now offer my card counting knowledge and blackjack expertise through a number of instructional offerings that teach players how to turn 21 into a winning investment.